A Marstrand theorem for subsets of integers: Introduction

 \section{Introduction}

 The purpose of this paper is to prove a Marstrand type theorem for a class of subsets of the integers.

-The well-known theorem of Marstrand \cite{Ma} states the following: if $K\subseteq\R^2$ is a Borel set such that its Hausdorff dimension is greater than one, then, for almost every direction, its projection to $\R$ in the respective direction has positive Lebesgue measure.
-In other words, this means $K$ is ``fat'' in almost every direction.
-When $K$ is the product of two real subsets $K_1,K_2$, Marstrand's theorem can be stated in a more analytical form as: for Lebesgue almost every $\la\in\R$, the arithmetic sum $K_1+\la K_2$ has positive Lebesgue measure.
-Many research is being made around this topic, mainly because the analysis of such arithmetic sums has applications in the theory of Homoclinic Birfurcations and also in Diophantine Approximations.
+The well-known theorem of Marstrand \cite{Ma} on geometric measure theory states the following: if $K\subset\R^2$ is a Borel set then, for almost every direction, its projection to $\R$ in the respective direction has Hausdorff dimension equal to the minimum between $1$ and the Hausdorff dimension of $K$; if in addition $K$ has Hausdorff dimension greater than one, then almost every such projection has positive Lebesgue measure.
+When $K=K_1\times K_2$ for $K_1,K_2\subset\mathbb R$, the projections are affine images of the {\it arithmetic sum}